-If your accident was a result of a dangerous condition in a restaurant, you may be able to recover damages by bringing a premises liability lawsuit.
+Yes, if you were hurt in an accident that was a result of a dangerous condition in a restaurant, you may be able to recover damages by bringing a premises liability lawsuit.
 In a premises liability lawsuit in Michigan, you need to establish that the owner or possessor of the property had actual or constructive notice of a dangerous condition.
 It may be challenging to prove that a restaurant owner actually knew about a dangerous condition, such as a broken bumper in the restaurant parking lot or a spilled liquid.
 This information may not be documented.
-However, if an employee of the restaurant created the dangerous condition, the restaurant is deemed to have constructive notice.
+However, if an employee of the restaurant created a dangerous condition, the restaurant is deemed to have constructive notice.
 Similarly, if a spilled liquid or another dangerous condition is in one place for a long time without being cleaned or discovered, you may be able to establish constructive notice.